How to Convert Images to Grayscale with JavaScript and HTML5 Canvas

 It can make any HTML element in grayscale but if we need to save the image in grayscale, we cannot use this approach.

-Convert an Image to Grayscale with Canvas
+Step 4: Convert Image Pixels to Grayscale with HTML5 Canvas

-element which provides a way to manipulate image data.
+HTML5 provides a canvas element which provides a way to manipulate image data.
 Unlike CSS which only changes the visual effect, we can use it to actually get an image converted in grayscale.

 -